fieldtrip/website/getting_started/nwb.md

 ## Introduction

-Fieldtrip allows reading in spike and LFP data from .nwb files.
+FieldTrip allows reading in spike and LFP data from .nwb files.
 Importantly, the user has to install the NWB Matlab interface *MatNWB* ([instructions on how to install MatNWB](https://neurodatawithoutborders.github.io/matnwb/)) and run the MatNWB function [*generateCore*](https://neurodatawithoutborders.github.io/matnwb/doc/generateCore.html) successfully before attempting to read files with FieldTrip.

 ## Example script